 d) hill fog seems to be under-represented (though this may relate to model orography limitations)

-e) visibility tends to drop a bit too low during precipitation
+e) visibility tends to be too low during rainfall

 |M10.
 Sea ice in the Baltic|